Dash Point State Park

 Whether you're out for an afternoon or a camping trip, whether you're watching your kids, the birds or the boarders, you'll be delighted by this oasis tucked between two urban hubs.

-Dash Point State Park is set on the Puget Sound in Western Washington and is a popular destination for water recreation.
-This 398-acre camping park features 3,301 feet of saltwater shoreline.
-The beach provides unobstructed views of the Puget Sound and opportunities for sea-life study.
+Dash Point State Park is set on the Puget Sound in western Washington and is a popular destination for water recreation.
+This 461-acre camping park features 3,301 feet of saltwater shoreline.
+The beach provides unobstructed views of Puget Sound and opportunities for sea-life study.
 The sandy beach at the park is a relaxing beach getaway near the cities of Seattle, Tacoma and Federal Way.

 Alcohol is allowed only in the campground, by registered campers of legal age, in their campsite only.
 It is not allowed in any other areas of the park.